DMartinez2560/dmartinez2560.github.io/index.md

     predictions in parallel.
 Due to this parallel nature, DETR is very fast and efficient[16].

+    DETR uses ResNet as the intial neural network to extraac the image features.
+Then the image features are inputted it into the transformer which will give the bounding boxes for the recognized objects.

 ![image](final_project_images_tables/architecture1.png)

 2.  **SegMyO**: It automatically extracts the segmented objects in